 Palliative care supports patients and families by:

-- Assisting in coordination of community resources.
+- Offering recommendations to a patient’s primary care physician and assisting in coordination of community resources.